Coming on a trip

 Our trips are advertised on the walks calendar as well as on the mailing list.
 If you joined the club, you are probably subscribed to the mailing list already, so you will get an email as soon as a new trip comes up.

 Once you found a trip that interests you, log into the member area and sign up for the trip.
 Note, that it is always the trip leader’s decision whether they will take you along.
 If everything is ok, your trip leader will send you an email confirming that you are on the trip.
-Please only sign up for trips if you’re fairly sure you can make it.
-Many of our trips are full-day walks and require all-day availability, so if you have plans for the evening, you’ll most likely not make it.
-Plus, trips can run late, and unexpected events can happen.
-Trips also often start early at 7-8 am, and if you sleep in and miss your train, you’ll not be able to join the trip.
+Please only sign up for trips if you’re fairly sure you can make it, as our trips are very popular and spaces are often booked out very early.
+If you aren’t committed to the trip when you sign up, you will most likely become a no-show where that spot could’ve been taken by another keen member.

 Before the trip, your trip leader will send around an email explaining some details about the trip, where to meet up and what to bring.
 These emails can be a long read, especially if it’s a camping or a canyoning trip.
 It is still very important that you read through the entire email carefully, as they do contain a lot of important information.
 If you still have any questions afterwards, just email the trip leader.
+Our trip leaders get a lot of emails, so please avoid asking your trip leader any questions already answered in the emails, trip description and attached links.

 If, for whatever reason, you can’t come on the trip anymore, please, please let your trip leader know.
 There is nothing more frustrating than waiting at the beginning of a walk and people not showing up.
 Also, trips are often full and people are on a waitlist.
 If you tell your trip leader early that you can’t make it, they can give your spot to someone else.
 Showing up to trips on time increases your chances of being accepted for future trips.